 Perfect for clients who don’t have a full day to dedicate to the DMZ, this popular tour lets your client fit the trip in easily either in the morning or afternoon.

-A great option for those with a serious interest in the history of the Korean conflict, this private tour goes well beyond the standard experience, featuring itinerary highlights such as the invasion route used by North Korean spy commandos when they infiltrated the border in 1968.
+A great option for those with a serious interest in the history of the Korean conflict, this private tour goes well beyond the standard experience.
+Some itinerary highlights include the invasion route used by North Korean spy commandos when they infiltrated the border in 1968.

 The royal palace grounds stretch for 100 acres (40.5 hectares) and offer a number of sights to see, including Gyeonghoeru Pavilion, Hyangwonjeong Pond, and the National Folk Museum of Korea.
 Other highlights include the Third Inner Gate, Throne Hall, the Executive Office, and the king’s and queen’s quarters.
 The palace is a featured stop on most Seoul city tours and just about every royalty-themed tour.